jdhunterae/wordogram/README.md

 {
   "hintsUsed": 0,
+  "incorrectLetters": 0, // increment on EVERY wrong input event or wrong mark
+  // <!-- TODO: Confirm: increment on each keystroke (spammable) or once per validation event? -->
-  "incorrectLetters": 0, // increment on EVERY wrong input event or wrong mark "attempts": 0, // increments by 1 upon successful completion (solve), regardless of Auto-check setting "usedAutoCheck": false,
+  "attempts": 0, // increments by 1 upon successful completion (solve), regardless of Auto-check setting
+  // <!-- TODO: Clarify whether "attempts" counts every new solve (after Clear) or only the first successful solve. -->
+  "usedAutoCheck": false,
   "usedLetterCounts": false
 }